pyfsi/coconut/examples/examples.md

 - *`tube_<flow solver>_<structural solver>.md`*: description of the specific example.

 When the setup file is run, working directories are created that have to match the ones specified in the parameter file.
-These folder are expandable and are deleted when the setup files are (re)run.
+These folders are expandable and are deleted when the setup files are (re)run.
-The script first copies the *`run_simulation.py`* file into the main directory, then loads the correct solver modules and finally copies the necessary case files from *`setup_files`* into the correct working directory.
+The script copies first the *`run_simulation.py`* file into the main directory, then the necessary case files from *`setup_files`* into the correct working directory and finally loads the solver modules.
 After the completion of this script, the example case is ready to run.